learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 In software engineering, professionalism includes a wide range of behaviours that demonstrate a commitment to delivering high-quality work, effective collaboration and communication, and maintaining ethical standards.
 It is a combination of technical expertise and exhibiting behaviours that reflect positively on oneself and the software development community.
 It involves taking responsibility for one's work and continuously improving one's skills, whether they are technical or soft skills.

 Professionalism in software engineering can also be defined as a movement to make software engineering a profession, with aspects such as degree and certification programs, professional associations, professional ethics, and government licensing.
-(From Wikipedia: https://en.wikipedia.org/wiki/Software_engineering_professionalism).
+(1)

 ### The Role of Ethics in Software Engineering
 Ethics play a significant role in software engineering as they guide engineers in making responsible decisions that impact users, clients, and colleagues.
 Ethical considerations include data privacy, security, accessibility, and fairness, ensuring that the software development process benefits all stakeholders without causing harm.

-According to the Software Engineering Code of Ethics and Professional Practice ^2, the eight guiding principles for ethical behaviour in this field are as follows:
+According to the Software Engineering Code of Ethics and Professional Practice (2), the eight guiding principles for ethical behaviour in this field are as follows:

 1. Public: Software engineers shall act consistently with the public interest.